 Sprinkle the sugar mixture over the batter, make sure to cover the batter fully

-Mix the juice of the oranges with the boiling water and pour over the puddings
+Juice the oranges, you need 245ml so add orange juice from a carton to top up if needed, mix it with the boiling water and pour over the puddings

 Bake the puddings on 180C/350F/Gas Mark 4 for 25 minutes until golden brown on top and the sauce is bubbling